 Studies suggest that ASEAN could save infrastructure costs by US$44-74 billion per year when infrastructure productivity is optimised.

-At the forum, participants learned more about the framework and exchanged views and experience on infrastructure productivity topics, including the impact of the COVID-19 pandemic on infrastructure and develop draft action plans under various infrastructure productivity workstreams.
+At the forum, participants learned more about the framework and exchanged views and experience on infrastructure productivity topics, including the impact of the COVID-19 pandemic on infrastructure, and hands-on exercise to develop draft action plans under infrastructure productivity workstreams.

 The framework recommends 36 priority actions within seven work-streams to help ASEAN Member States enhance productivity throughout the whole lifecycle of infrastructure.
 Prioritisation and action plan toolkits were developed to support the framework implementation.